akaes/Fitbit/food_summary/readme_food_summary_en.md

 Mac OS X mit Python 2.7.6, fitbitOne

 ##TASK:
-Listing of all consumed food and the amount of carbs for an arbitrary day
+Listing of all consumed food for an arbitrary day

 ##REALISATION:
 The access to data of nutrition and personal activity is granted via the fitbit-API.
 A python-script queries this database and must be triggered manually.